-Assets, in respect of the official Solvency II data valuation, there are no significant changes to valuation models used and to model inputs.
-In general terms, it has to be noticed that the vast majority of assets portfolio
+Assets, in respect of the Solvency II valuation, there are no significant changes to valuation models used and to model inputs.
+In general terms, it has to be noticed that the vast majority of assets portfolio owned by Athora Belgium is recognized at IFRS fair value determined centrally by the Group in application of the official group asset pricing policy.